Top 10 Best Practices for Code Review

 Besides this, you can use metrics-driven code review tools to decide in advance the goals and how to measure the effectiveness.

-Don’t rush your review
+Don’t Rush your Review

 As mentioned above, don’t review the code all at once.
 Keep these three things in mind: